 I suppose my question is this: What are your thoughts on my occasional, casual use of mj?

-What complicates this question is that it’s not just the substance, but much more the social issue.
+What complicates this question is that it’s not just the substance, but also the social issue.
 In other words, the issue is not just the drug itself, but how it is used—and how it is used depends principally on its social context.

-For example, as I’m sure you know, even though marijuana is not without its fair package of damage, alcohol is really a more dangerous drug than marijuana.
+For example, as I’m sure you know, even though marijuana is not without its fair package of damage, alcohol is really a more dangerous drug.
 However, Jews have created a social ambience for it that greatly limits the dangers involved.
 If you had lived in Baghdad 100 years ago, there may have been something similar for the use of hashish.

 Marijuana today brings with it a lot of social baggage.
 It also doesn’t come with that traditional context of kiddush and l’chaim—and quite the contrary.
 Right now, that may not affect you.
 But what will happen when you decide to start a family?
 You have to buy it, hide it, explain it …more and more problems.

-Bottom line, it’s not so much the chemical effect of the marijuana on you—it’s everything that goes along with it.
+Bottom line, it’s not only the chemical effect of the marijuana on you—it’s everything that goes along with it.